An Intensive 10-day Training Course

 - Setting realistic objectives: Defining project scope and deliverables

-- Developing a work breakdown structure: Defining roles and specifying work packages
+- Developing a project control structure: Defining roles and specifying work packages

-- Developing a cost breakdown structure: Techniques for making preliminary estimates of time and cost
+- Cost breakdown structures: Techniques for making preliminary estimates of time and cost

 - Using appropriate project planning methods: Applying a structured approach